2312323123/ERP/README.md

 #### .env notes
 * be aware that when you deploy on different url, it has to be specified in one of the variables
 * backend was done with npm, frontend with yarn, which sits on top of that

+#### random helpful things:
+* in VSCode, in changes view, if you select some changes and right-click, there is an option to stage just them